fotokite/fotokite-api/example/python/README.md

   - Maintains the main thread to continuously process telemetry updates until landing is detected.
   Run: `make run_demo_flight`

+- **Sequential Demo**
+  This demo does the same thing as the flight demo, but with much less monitoring and error handling.
+This demonstrates a very simple automation based on the API that can be used while the system is still monitored via Fotokite Live.

+  Run: `make run_demo_sequential`

   ### Streamer

   The streamer package illustrates how to convert the RTSP stream to other formats.
 In `./streamer`, you’ll find examples using both `ffmpeg` and `gstreamer` to pipe the RTSP stream to HLS, making it accessible in a browser.